Metropolitan area networks (MAN). Computer and Network Examples

 The MAN can be used to provide services including telecoms, Internet access, television and CCTV to businesses and citizens in these metropolitan areas.

-The diagrams designed with ConceptDraw PRO are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).
+The diagrams designed with ConceptDraw DIAGRAM are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).

 See also Samples:

 ConceptDraw DIAGRAM is perfect for software designers and software developers who need to draw Computer&Network Diagrams.

 ConceptDraw has 1004 vector stencils in the 40 libraries that helps you to start using software for designing own Network Diagrams.
 You can use the appropriate stencils from Computer and Network Diagrams library with 56 objects.